A Relational Program Logic with Data Abstraction and Dynamic Framing: Unary logic

 \section{Unary logic}

 Correctness judgments of the unary logic play a crucial role in the relational logic.
 They are premises in relational rules such as local equivalence.
-Framing and encapsulation are handled at the unary level, separate from the concerns of alignment and relational formulas.
+Framing and encapsulation are handled at the unary level, separate from the concerns of alignment and relation formulas.

 The unary proof rules use two subsidiary judgments, for subeffects and framing of formulas.
 These can be presented by inference rules (as shown in \RLI).
-In this paper we present them semantically, in Sect.~\ref{sec:framing}, as the semantics is amenable to direct checking by SMT solver.
-Informal descriptions are given, but for the detailed definitions in Sect.~\ref{sec:framing} the reader needs to be familiar with the definitions in Sects.~\ref{sec:states} and~\ref{sec:effect}.
-Aside from that, Sect.~\ref{sec:unaryLog} can be read without being familiar with Sect.~\ref{sec:unarySem}.
+In this article we present them semantically, in Section~\ref{sec:framing}, as the semantics is amenable to direct checking by SMT solver.
+Informal descriptions are given, but for the detailed definitions in Section~\ref{sec:framing} the reader needs to be familiar with the definitions in Sects.~\ref{sec:states} and~\ref{sec:effect}.
+Aside from that, Section~\ref{sec:unaryLog} can be read without being familiar with Section~\ref{sec:unarySem}.